-18-Year-Old Woman Shot, Killed Sunday Identified As Nayely Paz, Suspect Wanted
+'She Was Everybody's Friend': 18-Year-Old Woman Shot, Killed Sunday Identified As Nayely Paz; Suspect Wanted

 The woman is identified as Nayely Paz, who died from her injuries at Johns Hopkins Bayview shortly after she arrived.

+At a memorial, a friend said they turned out to show Paz people love and miss her.

+“She was everybody’s friend.
+Everybody loved her and cared about her,” the friend said.

 Detectives got video surveillance footage.
-They said the suspect vehicle may be a mid-size SUV Cadillac.
+They said the suspect vehicle may be a mid-sized Cadillac SUV.

-Anyone with information regarding this murder is urged to contact Homicide investigators at (410)396-2100.
+Anyone with information regarding this murder is urged to contact homicide investigators at (410) 396-2100.

 Those who wish to remain anonymous can utilize the Metro Crime Stoppers tip-line at 1-866-7LOCK-UP.
 You can also anonymously text a tip by visiting the MCS of Maryland website.